10

 • 1

 I'm only just getting started with GIS but have some database knowledge from doing software development.
 I suspect I will soon have a follow-up question about preserving the original dataset by creating a separate, client-specific table that is joined 1-to-1 with the original dataset and perhaps provided as a PostgreSQL View for transparency.
-Jan 10, 2012 at 15:54
+Commented Jan 10, 2012 at 15:54

 • Yes, that is a good solution too.
 With your database knowledge you know that there is rarely one perfect answer; there are always tradeoffs.
 A lookup table is elegant and perfect for some situations.
 In fact, often you just need a new table that lists the ids of the features to be labeled: a join to the layer attribute table creates a new (foreign) field that is null for the features not to be labeled, and you're good to go.
 But now you have a new table to manage in the database: there's the trade-off.